 Biological techniques are the means and procedures by which scientists study living things, including computational and experimental methods, tools and protocols in the approach to biological research.

 During your Biology lessons, you can benefit from learning about these approaches in detail, with the opportunity at times to carry out your own investigations using these advanced protocols.

 Although your school or college may not be as hi-tech as a research laboratory, they will still have an equipped Science lab in which you can carry out experiments on a smaller scale.

 3. You can use its principles to answer big questions

 People often think about the sciences as being all facts and figures, yet it is these evidence-based subjects that help us to question all else in this world.

 By understanding facts surrounding what is physically and anatomically possible, budding scientists can apply these principles again and again as they begin to question things that intrigue them: for example, if an ‘afterlife’ truly exists, whether the Big Bang Theory could ever be a reliable concept, or if the story of Adam and Eve could be biologically possible.

-Naturally, Biology leads the way to a career in Medicine (along with other Science-based subjects) as well as jobs as a Teacher or Scientist.
+Naturally, Biology leads the way to a career in Medicine (along with other Science-based subjects) as well as jobs as a Biology tutor or Scientist.
 But while Biology is fundamental to those seeking a career in the teaching or healthcare sectors, it also offers numerous other routes.